Rutabadev/Continte/README.md

 An Angular web app that will be replacing Excel sheets to manage integration by Software Architect and Developers at Continental.

-Also a playground to mess with Angular 2 material and stuff.
+Also a playground to mess with Angular Material and stuff.

 ## Angular CLI